Back to Blog

 • You have repeat deviations in the same process area within 12 months

-• Your team lacks depth in structured RCA methodologies (Ishikawa, fault tree, barrier analysis)
+• Your team lacks depth in structured RCA methodologies

 • You've received FDA observations related to investigation quality in the past 24 months